 You can use them in your homeschool or traditional classroom.
-I like to put them in my math center.
-You could also use them in small groups or send them home for students to use at home for extra practice.
+I like to put them in my math centers, use them in small groups, or send them home for students to use at home for extra practice.

 This activity is so fun and so easy to prep.
 Let’s gather our supplies and get started!

-- Print and laminate the Winter Math Mats (at the end of this post)
+- The Winter Math Mats printables (at the end of this post)

 - Dry Erase Marker and Eraser

 - Manipulatives for counting (I used cotton balls to make it look like snowballs in the mitten.)

 I like to laminate my math mats for use year after year.
-It also makes this activity more effective when children can use dry erase markers to write in the math equations.
+It also makes this activity more fun and engaging when children can use dry erase markers to write in the math equations.

 If you don’t have access to a laminator then you might try slipping the printables inside of a sheet protector.
 I’ve used them this way as well!

-Students will start by rolling 2 dice (or one die, twice) and then writing the number in the equation at the bottom of their addition math mat printable in the first box.
+Students will start by rolling a die and then writing the number in the first box of the equation at the bottom of their addition math mat printable.

 Students will then model the number on the first half of the mitten to represent the corresponding number rolled on the die.
 I use cotton balls but any manipulatives you have on hand will work.
 Winter themed erasers are super fun!
 This modeling will show one part of the whole.

 Students will repeat these steps for the second half of the mitten.

 Lastly, the students will add the two numbers and use a dry erase marker to write the answer to the math equation in the 3rd box located below the mitten.

-Encourage children to count the total number of cotton balls in both sides of the mitten in order to find the answer.
+Encourage children to count the total number of cotton balls on both sides of the mitten to find the answer.